 PROGNOSIS

-The COVID-19 pandemic has shown that healthcare capacities can be overburdened even in highly developed countries, leading not only to inadequate care for COVID-19 patients, but also having an impact on the efficiency of the healthcare system as a whole, such as reduced prevention and screening programs and delayed surgeries.
-In the PROGNOSIS consortium, partners from five institutions with complementary expertise in biostatistics, bioinformatics, epidemiology, health research, infectious diseases and economics have joined forces to tackle this pressing problem with a principled and holistic approach.
-Data-driven short-term and mechanistic long-term prediction models of the hospital burden at different levels of care (standard, intensive care, ventilation, extracorporeal membrane oxygenation / ECMO) for three important respiratory infections: COVID-19, influenza and pneumococcal pneumonia.
-Different episodes of the epidemic and different geographical levels (Germany, federal states, districts) are also considered in order to enable local predictions.
-The models are parameterized with the help of extensive and constantly growing data sets from the ongoing collaboration with several German institutions and competence networks.
-Based on this, the impact on hospitals’ supply chains and human resources will also be modeled to derive concrete short-term countermeasures to cope with the expected burden on hospitals and to assess the effectiveness of long-term measures such as vaccination programs and non-pharmaceutical interventions.
-The modeling approach is structured in such a way that it is transferable to other pan- and epidemic situations.
+The COVID-19 pandemic has demonstrated that healthcare capacity can be overloaded even in highly developed countries, resulting not only in inadequate care for COVID-19 patients, but also in impacts on overall health system efficiency, such as reduced prevention and screening programs and delayed surgeries.
+The PROGNOSIS consortium brings together partners from five institutions with complementary expertise in biostatistics, bioinformatics, epidemiology, health services research, infectious diseases and economics to address this pressing problem with a principled and holistic approach.
+Data-driven short-term and mechanistic long-term predictive models of hospital burden at different levels of care (standard, intensive, ventilator, extracorporeal membrane oxygenation / ECMO) for three important respiratory infections: COVID-19, influenza and pneumococcal pneumonia are developed.
+Different episodes of the epidemic and different geographical levels (Germany, states, counties) are also considered to allow local predictions.
+The models are parameterized using extensive and continuously growing data sets from the ongoing collaboration with several German institutions and competence networks.
+Based on this, the impact on hospitals supply chains and human resources will also be modeled to derive specific short-term countermeasures to address the expected burden on hospitals and to assess the effectiveness of long-term measures such as vaccination programs and non-pharmaceutical interventions.
+The modeling approach is designed to be transferable to other pan- and epidemic situations.

 Project structure

-Subproject 1 – Short and long-term forecasting models for the hospital burden in a COVID-19 pandemic (project partners Aachen, Dresden, Leipzig)
+Subproject 1 – Short- and long-term forecasting models for hospital loads in a COVID-19 pandemic (project partners Aachen, Dresden, Leipzig)

 In this sub-project, data-driven short-term forecasting models and mechanistic long-term forecasting models will be combined with a model of hospital occupancy at different levels of care.
 The main application example is the COVID-19 epidemic in Germany.
-In addition, the time horizons over which data-driven or mechanistic models are superior in terms of forecasting will be investigated.
+In addition, we will investigate at which time horizons data-driven or mechanistic models are superior in terms of forecasting.

 Sub-project 2 – Impact of pandemics on hospital supply chains and human resources (project partners Augsburg, Münster)

-The project partners Augsburg and Münster are modeling the bottlenecks in human resources caused by pandemic conditions and possible disruptions in supply chains for medical goods.
-The models are linked to the models developed in SP1 and 3.
-The aim is to predict the economic impact of a pandemic on hospitals in the short and medium term.
+The project partners Augsburg and Münster are modeling the bottlenecks in human resources caused by pandemic conditions and possible disruptions in supply chains for medical goods, respectively.
+The models will be linked to the models developed in SP1 and 3.
+The aim is to predict the hospital economic impact of a pandemic on a short and medium-term time scale.

-Subproject 3 – Prediction and simulation models for hospital resource requirements for other respiratory infections (all project partners)
+Subproject 3 – Prediction and simulation models of hospital resource needs for other respiratory tract infections (project partners all)

 The methods developed in SP 1 and 2 will be extended to other respiratory infectious diseases.
-Specifically, the approaches are to be extended to epidemiological models of influenza and pneumococcal pneumonia.
-In addition, a reusable tool is to be developed so that the approaches can be quickly transferred to new pandemics.
+Specifically, the approaches will be extended to epidemiological models of influenza and pneumococcal pneumonia.
+In addition, a reusable tool will be developed to rapidly transfer the approaches to new pandemics.

 Project managers and partners